Pierpaolo Piccioli

-Pierpaolo Piccioli (born 1967) is an Italian fashion designer, and has been the creative director of Valentino since 2008, jointly with Maria Grazia Chiuri from 2008 to 2016.
+Pierpaolo Piccioli (born 29 August 1967) is an Italian fashion designer, and was the creative director of Valentino from 2008 to 2024, jointly with Maria Grazia Chiuri from 2008 to 2016.
+He was named creative director of Balenciaga in May 2025.

 Early life

-Piccioli was born in Nettuno in 1967.
+Piccioli was born in Rome and grew up in Nettuno.

 Piccioli studied literature at Rome University, followed by a course in experimental fashion.